wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 I set a personal journey to understand software development in a more fundamental level.

-What is this thing that I like so much to do? and how to explain the unease feeling that most of my discussions with other practitioners are meaningless?
+What is this activity that I like so much to do?
+How to explain the unease feeling that most of my discussions with other practitioners are meaningless?